 Physics, too, is the study of matter and energy, viewed from a different perspective.
 To understand living systems and the universe in which we live requires an understanding of the chemical and physical principles that operate within them.

-In addition to offering majors in chemistry, chemistry/secondary education, biochemistry and laboratory science, and a minor in chemistry, the department fills a significant role for students in other programs through its introductory courses in chemistry and physics.
+In addition to offering majors in chemistry, biochemistry and laboratory science, and minors in chemistry, biochemistry, and biophysics, the department fills a significant role for students in other programs through its introductory courses in chemistry and physics.
 Because of the fundamental roles of chemistry and physics in the biological, environmental, and health sciences, students in these programs benefit from the conceptual, quantitative, problem-solving, and communication skills stressed in the introductory courses, which form the foundation for later courses in the students' majors.

 The laboratory science (LS) major is designed to prepare graduates for work in a variety of modern laboratory settings, ranging from biotechnology labs to quality control labs to academic, medical, or industrial research labs.
-The program includes a broad spectrum of laboratory courses in chemistry, biochemistry, and biology, so that the graduate will have as comprehensive a repertoire of lab skills as possible.
-With careful selection of electives, LS graduates wishing to become medical technologists will be well-prepared for acceptance into accredited hospital internship programs in medical technology.
-Recent LS graduates have been successful in pursuing careers in industry and post-baccalaureate graduate studies.
+The program includes a broad spectrum of laboratory courses in chemistry, biochemistry, and biology so that the graduate will evolve a comprehensive repertoire of relevant lab skills that can be applied to careers across chemical, biological, and medical industries.
+With careful selection of elective courses, LS graduates wishing to become medical technologists will be well-prepared for acceptance into accredited hospital internship programs in medical technology.
+Recent LS graduates have been successful in pursuing careers in industry and studies in graduate programs.